 Janah, "We have more demand than space, and a few masters want out of worldly life and back in the monastery.
 I've been thinking it over.
 If we build up, I can add twenty or twenty five more rooms.
-We have fifty to sixty monks year round, plus visitors, that chews up the space."
+We used to average fifty to sixty monks year round, plus visitors, now it's up to ninety, that chews up the space."

 "Why don't you dormitory the kids, that's around twenty.
 Disciples are two to a room already until they are senior disciples.
 Only they and masters have private rooms."